Revised FDI Policies in E-commerce: Do they ensure a ‘level playing field’ in India?

 Although the efforts of the Department of Industrial Policy and Promotion to usher reform might prove beneficial for the small traders in the long run, the Press Note could affect Foreign Direct Investment in the e-commerce sector.
 Thus, this piece concludes that despite their intentions, policy makers have failed.
 This Press Note does not provide a clear or favourable demarcation between the domestic companies and the foreign companies.
 Indeed, the Press Note contradicts its own stated aims of providing a ‘level playing field’ by creating different levels for the domestic companies and foreign companies co-existing in the same market.
 Additionally, it is likely that these circumstances would increase concerns relating to competition in the future.
 If such loopholes are not adequately addressed, soon the retreat of major foreign e-commerce players might be witnessed, as previously predicted by Morgan Stanley.

 **The authors are 5thYear BA.
-LLB (Corporate Law Hons.) students at National University of Study and Research in Law, Ranchi (India) For correspondence: firstname.lastname@example.org email@example.com.
+LLB (Corporate Law Hons.) students at National University of Study and Research in Law, Ranchi (India) For correspondence: firstname.lastname@example.org and email@example.com.

 Walmart-Flipkart Combination Registration(2018) SCC OnLine CCI 103.

 ‘Amazon, Flipkart not in violation of norms, says CCI’ The Business Today (New Delhi, 8 November 2018) <https://www.businesstoday.in/top-story/amazon-flipkart-not-in-violation-of-competition-norms-says-cci/story/289039.html> accessed on 10 July 2019.